 Others claim it’s because a tie is sometimes called a “scratch” game (and cats are known for scratching, of course).
 Still others believe the nickname comes from the fact that a cat will chase its tail and never catch it, yet it still has fun.
 That’s similar to how you can tie in tic-tac-toe many times and still have fun.

 Ties are a natural part of a game like tic-tac-toe.
 There are only nine boxes to fill in.
 If no one gets three in a row, it’s a tie.
 Pure and simple!

-Some argue that ties are fine.
-If two teams are evenly-matched and play a hard-fought game, why shouldn't they be allowed to tie?
+Many sports fans think it’s okay for games to end in draws.
+If two teams are evenly-matched and play a hard-fought game, why shouldn’t they be allowed to tie?
 Why must there be a winner?
 If you insist on a winner, that means there must also be a loser.
 Does there always have to be a loser in every game?

 What about the fun and spirit of competition?
 Allowing ties can recognize the efforts of both teams while rewarding everyone’s hard work without declaring one a winner and one a loser, since the entire game was very close.

 Others argue ties are from the standpoint of the fans.
 Do spectators who have paid to watch a game deserve to see one team eventually win?
 Others don’t like how draws can affect the rankings for the teams involved.

 Different sports handle ties in different ways.
 There can even be differences between whether they are allowed depending on the level at which a particular sport is played.
 Ties may be allowed at the recreation or youth level, while professional leagues find a way to make sure there’s a winner.

 In soccer, ties or draws have come to play an important strategic role.
 A team can sometimes play a defensive game with the goal of preventing the other team from scoring, thereby ensuring a 0-0 draw.
 This forces the other team to change tactics.
 This can turn games that might otherwise be boring blowouts into interesting, strategic matches.